Objective 3.1

 Mini Pizzas

-1 ball refrigerated pizza dough, store bought or homemade (see recipe below)
+1 ball refrigerated pizza dough, store bought or homemade (see recipe

 1 cup pizza sauce or jarred pizza/pasta sauce